manelpuig/rUBot_mecanum_ws/Documentation/04_rUBot_slam&navigation.md

 - footprint: dimensions of the base_footprint for colision information
 - Inflation radius: increase dimensions of obstacles to prevent colisions
-- cost scaling factor: to define allowed regions among obstacles to define the optimal trajectory.
+- cost scaling factor: to define allowed regions among obstacles and obtain the optimal trajectory.

 Review these parameters in "costmap_common_params.yaml"

 **move_base Parameters**

 Consider to modify:
-- controller_frequency to 5.0Hz instead of 10.0Hz
+- controller_frequency to 2.0Hz instead of 10.0Hz

 You can refine some parameters considering the recommendations in: https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#tuning-guide